 Valvo Z550M

-When the Nixie tube was introduced in the 1950s, it faced a significant drawback: its driving circuitry required transistors with relatively high breakdown voltages capable of handling the elevated operating voltages.
-At the time, such transistors were not widely available.
-This limitation created a demand for an alternative display technology that could operate with low-voltage, low-current logic circuitry.
+When the Nixie tube was introduced in the 1950s, it faced a significant drawback: its driving circuitry required transistors with relatively high breakdown voltages capable of handling the elevated operating voltages necessary to drive them.
+At the time, such transistors were not readily available.
+This limitation created a demand for an alternative display technology that could be operated with low-voltage, low-current logic circuitry.
 The solution was the Z550M, which was later renamed to ZM1050.

 Read more